saineylearns/odin-recipes/README.md

 Cool right? this is only my 8th day of learning to code so I've still got lots of learning to do.
 But it's going well so far.
 I just have to keep on pushing myself, be patient and study, study, study!

+This is just me testing out committing git messages.